lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 "I am compelled to your light, and I won't run from it."

-Her skin was like suede, smooth and tempting.

-She felt like a drug.

-Her voice dripping like honey.

 "Do you want to pour all your hatred on me?"